 How much is mortgage default insurance?

-Here is the breakdown for how much mortgage default insurance will cost, as of July 2020.
-The cost of te premium or ‘fee’ is bundled into the total mortgage amount and not paid out of pocket on closing.
+Here is the breakdown of how much mortgage default insurance will cost, as of January 2021.
+The cost of the premium or ‘fee’ is bundled into the total mortgage amount and not paid out of pocket on closing.

 - 5% Down Payment: 4.00% of the mortgage amount.